Annual Technical Report 2004 on Patent Information Activities submitted by Germany (SCIT/ATR/PI/2004/DE)

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)

-The German Patent and Trade Mark Office is committed to offer up-to-date-service of a true service provider.
-This is why the DPMA2000 innovation programme, which encompasses several important projects, has been established.
-This programme has been set up to introduce full electronic file processing in all IPR areas by implementing future-oriented electronic systems on a step-by-step basis.
+The German Patent and Trade Mark Office is committed to offer up-to-date-services as a true service provider.
+This is why the DPMA2000 innovation programme has been established.
+This programme was set up to introduce full electronic file processing in all IPR areas, ie. relating to patent, utility model, trade mark and industrial design procedures, by implementing future-oriented electronic systems on a step-by-step basis.

 Existing online thesauri; their structure, presentation and usefulness for computerized searches